Report an accessibility problem

 Career opportunities

-Graduates find employment opportunities with interior design firms, architecture firms or corporations, and governmental entities of any size.
+Graduates find employment opportunities with interior design firms, architecture firms and corporations, and government entities of all sizes.
 Firms may specialize in interior design for residential, commercial, retail, hospitality, institutional and health care spaces.
-Career specialties include historic restoration, branding, sustainability, new product innovation and incorporation of new technology.
+Career specialties include historic restoration, branding, sustainability, new product innovation, and incorporation of new technology.

 Career *Growth *Median salary